-In offering a soft tissue management program for periodontal disease, our goal is to control the disease without surgery.
+In offering a soft tissue management program for periodontal disease treatment in Park Cities, Dallas, TX, our goal is to control the disease without surgery.
 It requires working together to slow the progression of the disease and bring it to a halt.
 This is very much a crucial part of achieving an overall healthy smile.

 Why Choose R. David Brumbaugh, DDS for Gum Disease Treatment?

 - Laser-Assisted Gum Treatments